kylerbrown/bark/README.md

 This protects ARF datasets from accidental loss of metadata, and helps ensure datasets conform to the ARF specification.

-Bark takes the architecture of ARF and replaces HDF5 with common data storage
+Bark takes the architecture of ARF and replaces HDF5 with common data storage formats.
-formats.
-This makes Bark files more susceptible to loosing metadata and deviating from the specification, but gives Bark a few advantages:
+This makes Bark files more susceptible to losing metadata and deviating from the specification, but gives Bark a few advantages:

 + Use standard unix tools to explore your data (cd, ls, grep, find, mv)